Adam Lowe (writer): Writing, publishing and performance

-Adam Lowe writes about disability, LGBT+ experiences and the lives of mixed race/Black British communities.
+Adam Lowe writes about disability, LGBT+ experiences, the lives of mixed race/Black British communities and the intersections between them.

-Carol Rumens of The Guardian describes him as a "versatile and widely published young writer".

-Lowe is LGBT+ History Month Poet Laureate; founded and runs Young Enigma, a writer development project for young writers; is Editor-in-Chief of Vada Magazine and Dog Horn Publishing; and is Publicity Officer for Peepal Tree Press.
-He has performed around the world, at festivals and conferences, including the Black and Asian Writers Conference.
-He is an advocate for LGBT+ rights and sits on the management committee for Schools OUT UK, the charity that founded LGBT+ History Month in the UK.
+Lowe is the UK's first LGBT+ History Month Poet Laureate.
+With afshan d'souza-lodhi, he co-founded and runs Young Enigma, a writer development project for young writers.
+He is Editor-in-Chief of Vada Magazine and Dog Horn Publishing, and works in the publicity department of Peepal Tree Press.

+Lowe has performed around the world, at a variety of venues, festivals and conferences, including the Commonword Black and Asian Writers Conference, and is chair of the charity Black Gold Arts.
+He is an advocate for LGBTQ+ rights and sits on the management committee for Schools OUT UK, the charity that founded LGBT+ History Month in the UK.

 He was formerly Features Editor for Bent Magazine and Editor of a speculative fiction magazine called Polluto.

-In 2010, he was writer-in-residence at I Love West Leeds Arts Festival in Armley, where he lived.
-He studied under Madani Younis at Freedom Studios in Leeds' sister city, Bradford.
+In 2010, he was writer-in-residence at I Love West Leeds Arts Festival in Armley, the area where he was raised as the son of a local councillor.
+He studied under Madani Younis at Freedom Studios in Bradford.
 He was also announced as a finalist for the 22nd Annual Lambda Literary Awards with his novella Troglodyte Rose (later, a selection from the book would be a Wattpad featured story getting over 190,000 reads).

 In 2011, Lowe was writer on attachment at West Yorkshire Playhouse, and partnered with composer Nikki Franklin for Leeds Lieder+ at Leeds College of Music, before the two collaborated on a new work, "Mary", for the BBC Singers.

 In 2012, his pamphlet Precocious (Fruit Bruise Press) was a reader nomination for the Guardian First Book Prize, which the publication described as "A vivid picture of emotions, deeply felt, but with a clear-eyed view of the ways we humans live, love and sometimes betray".
-He had a residency at Zion Arts Centre.
+He also had a residency at Zion Arts Centre.

 That year he was Yorkshire's poet for the 12 Poets of 2012 scheme, celebrating the 2012 Olympics and the 2012 Cultural Olympiad, where he visited boxer Anthony Ogogo on a training session to inspire the writing of an Olympic-themed poem for the Queen Elizabeth Olympic Park.
 The final poem was performed by the National Lottery Draw Show's Voice of the Balls Alan Dedicoat at the National Lottery Plot in the Olympic Park on 3 September 2012.
-He rounded the year off with inclusion in MTV Books' Chorus: A Literary Mixtape, edited by Saul Williams and Dufflyn Lammers.
+Lowe rounded the year off with inclusion in MTV Books' Chorus: A Literary Mixtape, edited by Saul Williams and Dufflyn Lammers.